kolkhis/tech-notes/networking/subnetting.md

         * The network (N) portions are represented by 1s
         * The subnet  (S) portions are represented by 1s
         * The host (H) portion is represented by 0s

+Steps to Calculate the Subnet Mask
+1. Determine the number of bits used for the subnet mask (from the CIDR notation).
+2. Set the corresponding number of bits to `1` (starting from the left), followed by `0`s for the remaining bits.
+3. Convert the binary subnet mask into decimal format for easy representation.

 ### Checking for the Right Number of Bits
 ```bash